sys-bio/Libstructural/docs/libstruct_examples.rst

 .. code:: python

-  # get the number NIC and NDC matrices
+  # get the NIC and NDC matrices
   ls.getNDCMatrix()
   ls.getNICMatrix() # NIC matrix is always a square matrix